 New Mexico Weight Distance Tax Permit

-New Mexico Weight Distance Tax (WDT) Permit is required from owners, operators and registrants of interstate and intrastate commercial vehicles having a declared gross weight or gross vehicle weight of 26,000 pounds or greater.
-The tax is based on mileage traveled on New Mexico highways at a rate determined by the weight of the vehicle.
-Every agency must register for a New Mexico Weight Distance Tax Permit each year.
-Companies must also register and apply for a New Mexico Weight Distance Tax Permit for each vehicle.
-DOT Operating Authority has years of experience in doing paperwork for its customers who hold heavy vehicles.
-We are here to help you to obtain a Weight Distance Tax Permit in New Mexico.
-Pay attention to the due dates of this permit.
+New Mexico Weight Distance Tax Permit is a requirement from owners, operators, and registrants, of interstate and intrastate commercial vehicles.
+You can file for the New Mexico Weight Distance Permit online quickly and easily by clicking here.
+Regardless of having an IFTA license, owners must declare their vehicle if a gross weight or gross vehicle weight is 26,000 pounds or greater.
+The tax is based at a rate determined by the weight of the vehicle and miles traveled on New Mexico Highways.
+Any registrar is under a requirement to renew their permit annually.
+A New Mexico WDT must also register and apply by the prospecting company.
+DOT Operating Authority maintains years of positive experience in filing all paperwork for heavy vehicle registrars.
+Our agents are here to help you obtain a New Mexico WDT Permit.
+It is imperative that you are aware of the due dates of this permit.

 - April 30 (for the quarter January 1 through March 31)